 So “value stocks” do not always provide a great return.
 Then again, neither do growth stocks.
 Remember AOL just two decades ago?
 How about Blockbuster?
 Or Polaroid?
 Things do change, so risk controls are important.

-One other disappointing category was in the private equity space.
-I thought that with asset values reaching new peaks, incentive fees would boost the earnings of Blackstone, KKR and The Carlyle Group.
-Those stocks provided decent returns but not the large gains that I had thought possible.
+One other category that did well but not quite as well as I had expected was in the private equity space.
+I thought that with asset values reaching new peaks, incentive fees would boost the earnings of these firms and send the stock prices to new highs.
+They went up a lot, but not to new highs.

 As has been a common pattern in recent years, the rally was fairly concentrated.
 We do not carry overly large positions in any stock, and this approach can reduce risk but also hurt relative performance versus an index.
 For instance, Apple comprises 3.8 percent of the S&P 500 Index and returned 48.2% this year.
 Your joint account has a healthy 2.1 percent in Apple but even so, our underweighting of the stock detracted from our relative performance versus the index.

 We did a lot of things right this year.
 I’m particularly pleased that our continued belief in Amazon has paid off.
 Most companies this large are constrained in their capacity to grow, but Amazon has grown its cash flow by over 25% on average annually over the past six years – and that pace has accelerated recently.
 We’ve been a buyer of Amazon when it trades down to 30x cash flow.
 It began the year at $750 and ended it at $1169.
 Even so, I feel some need to be concerned about President Trump’s expressed desire to have the post office increase its charges on goods shipped by Amazon.